dgarhdez/mbd-ml2/slides_markdown/math_for_ML.md

 Without at least a basic understanding of mathematics, it is difficult to understand ML.

-We will cover the basic mathematics needed: Linear Algebra and Calculus.
+We will cover the basic mathematics needed: Calculus and Linear Algebra.

+---

+## Calculus

+* Basic concepts for Gradient Descent

 ---
 <!-- _footer: "Source: Intro to ML (Slides)" -->